 Is Credit Acceptance Corporation (CACC) halal?
-Halal.
-Based on AAOIFI screening, Credit Acceptance Corporation passes both qualitative (business activity) and quantitative (financial ratio) screens with a compliance score of 75/100 (Grade: B+).
+Not Halal.
+Based on AAOIFI screening, Credit Acceptance Corporation passes the business activity screen but fails financial ratio screens with a compliance score of 0/100 (Grade: F).

 $541.94